fsciortino/Aurora/docs/params.rst

 Namelist for ion transport simulations
 --------------------------------------
 The table below describes the main input parameters to Aurora's forward model of ion transport.
-This is list is in the process of being updated.
+Refer to the following sections for details on spatio-temporal grids and recycling.

-.. list-table:: Aurora 1.5D ion transport simulation namelist
+.. list-table:: 1.5D ion transport simulation namelist
-   :widths: 25 25 50
+   :widths: 20 10 70
    :header-rows: 1

    * - Parameter